layerswap/layerswapapp/public/doc/blog/guides/How_to_transfer_crypto_from_Coinbase_to_L2.md

 title: How to transfer crypto from Coinbase to Arbitrum or Optimism?
 ---

-## How to transfer crypto from Coinbase to Arbitrum or Optimism?
+## How to transfer crypto from Coinbase to Arbitrum, Optimism or zkSync?

 With [LayerSwap](/), you can bridge crypto from your crypto exchange account directly to the Arbitrum and Optimism networks with low fees. <br />